-During November of last year, MineARC BDM Thomas Horton visited the southern state of Carinthia, Austria to commission two TunnelSAFE Rail Design refuge chambers.
+During November 2014, MineARC BDM Thomas Horton visited the southern state of Carinthia, Austria to commission two TunnelSAFE Rail Design refuge chambers.
 Ordered by TBM contractor PORR AG, the Rail Design chambers were built specifically for use throughout the KAT3 phase of the Koralm Tunnel Project.

 The Koralm high-speed railway line will connect the Austrian regions of Carinthia and Styria; reducing travel time between their capital cities Klagenfurt and Graz from three hours to less than an hour.
 The project, estimated to cost €11bn, includes 130km of double-track electrified line, 12 stations and stops, and a 32.9km-long tunnel – the longest in Austria to date.